system — format of system component configuration

 Use either size criterion or defined periodicity.

-file name;name (type: str)File name must be absolute and must not contain punctuation chars.
+PID file name must be absolute and must not contain punctuation chars.

 [End of section system.rotate-log description.]